gojakuch/dynamic-rule-cellular-automata/README.md

 ```julia
 order2_rule = ">>+"
 ```
 The above configuration means that on each iteration we will shift the binary representation of the rule by two and add one to what we have got.
-Of course, the second-order rule sequence of operations is not associative and `"+>"` is not the same as `">+"`, so the order matters.
+Of course, the second-order rule sequence of operations is not commutative and `"+>"` is not the same as `">+"`, so the order matters.
 Note that `>` and `<` operations are circular, so:
 ```
 01100111